Crocoite: Description

 Crocoite is commonly found as large, well-developed prismatic adamantine crystals, although in many cases are poorly terminated.
 Crystals are of a bright hyacinth-red color, translucent, and have an adamantine to vitreous lustre.
 On exposure to UV light some of the translucency and brilliancy is lost.
 The streak is orange-yellow; Mohs hardness is 2.5–3; and the specific gravity is 6.0.

 It was discovered at the Berezovskoe Au Deposit (Berezovsk Mines) near Ekaterinburg in the Urals in 1766; and named crocoise by F. S. Beudant in 1832, from the Greek κρόκος (krokos), saffron, in allusion to its color, a name first altered to crocoisite and afterwards to crocoite.
 In the type locality the crystals are found in gold-bearing quartz-veins traversing granite or gneiss and associated with crocoite are quartz, embreyite, phoenicochroite and vauquelinite.
 Phoenicochroite is a basic lead chromate, Pb2CrO5 with dark red crystals, and vauquelinite a lead and copper phosphate-chromate, Pb2CuCrO4PO4OH, with brown or green monoclinic crystals.
 Vauquelinite was named after Louis Nicolas Vauquelin, who in 1797 discovered (simultaneously with and independently of M. H. Klaproth) the element chromium in crocoite.

+Abundant masses with exceptional examples of crocoite crystals have been found at Extended Mine, Adelaide Mine, Red Lead, West Comet, Platt and a few other Mines at Dundas, Tasmania.

+The Adelaide Mine is described as "probably the prime source of crocoite in the world.".
+The Adelaide Mining Company Pty.
+Ltd. has been actively mining crocoite from the Adelaide Mine since 2004.
+The website provides detailed information about the mine's history, operations, and the exceptional crocoite specimens it produces.

-Abundant masses with exceptional examples of crocoite crystals have been found in the Extended Mine at Mount Dundas as well as the Adelaide, Red Lead, West Comet, Platt and a few other Mines at Dundas, Tasmania; they are usually found in long slender prisms, usually about 10–20 mm but rarely up to 100 mm (4 inches) in length, with a brilliant lustre and color.
+Crocoite is usually found in long slender prisms, usually about 10–20 mm but rarely up to 100 mm (4 inches) in length, with a brilliant lustre and color.
 Crocoite is also the official Tasmanian mineral emblem.
 Other localities which have yielded good crystallized specimens are Congonhas do Campo near Ouro Preto in Brazil, Luzon in the Philippines, Mutare in Mashonaland, near Menzies in Western Australia, plus Brazil, Germany and South Africa.

 The relative rarity of crocoite is connected with the specific conditions required for its formation: an oxidation zone of lead ore bed and presence of ultramafic rocks serving as the source of chromium (in chromite).
 Oxidation of Cr3+ into CrO42− (from chromite) and decomposition of galena (or other primary lead minerals) are required for crocoite formation.
 These conditions are relatively unusual.

 As crocoite is composed of lead(II) chromate, it is toxic, containing both lead and hexavalent chromium.